runnfla/ElmoFire/README.md

 **How to use**\
 After installing the add‑in, two new functions will become available in your spreadsheet: GALESTR() and GALEVAL().
 They have the same parameters.\
 The GALESTR() function returns a text string containing the calculated result, including units of measurement if applicable.\
-The GALEVAL() function returns a raw, dimensionless number (or string) suitable for further calculations.\
+The GALEVAL() function returns a raw, dimensionless number (or string, if the result is a string) suitable for further calculations.\
-Parameters are passed in the following order: first, the variables used in the formula and their values are specified in pairs, followed by the formula (expression or script) itself at the end.
+Parameters are passed in the following order: first, the variables used in the script and their values are specified in pairs, followed by the script (expression) itself at the end.

 `GALESTR/GALEVAL([variable1, value1,]...[variableN, valueN,] script)`

 The number of variables is unlimited.
-Variables may be omitted (i.e., you can pass just the formula).
-All parameters are separated by commas/semicolons.
-If the text of a variable, value, or formula is provided directly in the parameters of the GALESTR/GALEVAL functions, it must be enclosed in double quotation marks.
+Variables may be omitted (i.e., you can pass just the script).
+If the text of a variable, value or script is provided directly in the parameters of the GALESTR/GALEVAL functions, it must be enclosed in double quotation marks.

 **Example**
 ```